Russian tycoon eyes paper to back election bid

 Access to media outlets is likely to be essential for Prokhorov if he wants to mount a serious challenge against Putin, who enjoys favourable coverage from national television channels and other Kremlin-friendly media.

-Prokhorov, a 46-year-old metals tycoon who owns the U.S. New Jersey Nets basketball team, has a fortune estimated by Forbes magazine at $18 billion (11 billion pounds).
+Prokhorov, a 46-year-old metals tycoon who owns the U.S. New Jersey Nets basketball team, has a fortune estimated by Forbes magazine at $18 billion.
 He holds a stake in the aluminium giant RUSAL and is chairman of Polyus Gold, Russia's largest gold producer.

 He is also sitting on a pile of cash after selling off some of his assets before the economic crisis hit Russia in autumn 2008.